History of Berliner FC Dynamo (1989–2004): Promotion to the Oberliga and end of insolvency (2003–2004)

-Jörn Lenz returned from VfB Leipig for the 2003–04 season.
+Jörn Lenz returned from VfB Leipzig for the 2003–04 season.
 Falk Jarling also returned from the reserve team of Hansa Rostock.
 The team was also joined by midfielder Jörg Schwanke from Dresdner SC and forward Danny Kukulies from SC Pfullendorf.
 Kukulies had a long background in the youth department of BFC Dynamo.
 Club members decided to form a new Economic Council at an extraordinary general meeting on 20 June 2003.
 Dieter Burghaus and Detlef Schlimper, as well as Enrico Schinzel from IG BFC'er, were elected to the Economic Council.
 The budget for the coming season was about 125,000 Euros.
 The insolvency situation was complex.
 The club had about 170 creditors.
 It was still unclear whether the insolvency proceedings could be successful.
 Bodo Rudwaleit resigned as an assistant coach on 28 September 2003.
-He would be replaced by Sven Orbanke.
+He was replaced by Sven Orbanke.
 Supporters of BFC Dynamo arranged the first edition of the fan tournament in memory of Mike Polley, in Sportforum Hohenschönhausen, autumn 2003.
 28 teams participated in the tournament.
 BFC Dynamo was in fourth place in the table after the 11th matchday, nine points behind leading SV Tasmania Gropiusstadt 73.
 However, the goal for the season had been to gain promotion to NOFV-Oberliga Nord.
-Dirk Vollmark was dismissed and assistant coach Sven Orbanke took over as the new coach.
+Dirk Vollmar was dismissed and assistant coach Sven Orbanke took over as the new coach.
 Rajko Fijalek became the new assistant coach.
 President Peters tried to reach agreements with the last remaining preferential creditors, one of them being Mario Maek, who decided to waive his claim for unpaid salary, in support of the club.
 Maek was coach of SV Sparta Lichtenberg at the time.
-BFC Dynamo managed to reach an agreement with the last preferential creditors at the end of November 2003.
-The club hoped to be able to settle with the 192 creditors for 0.5 percent of their claims.
+Club President Peters managed to reach an agreement with the last preferential creditor on 27 November 2003.
+BFC Dynamo hoped to be able to settle with the 192 creditors for 0.5 percent of their claims.